RabiaKhanPDE/Characterisation-Code-for-Shaukat-Khanum/README.md

 # Characterisation-Code-for-Shaukat-Khanum
-Patient characterization code to be shared with the Shaukat Khanum Pakistan team to ensure the code is working
+Cohort diagnostic code, which will also characterize patients, being shared with the Shaukat Khanum Pakistan team to ensure the code is working and flag any issues with their breast cancer phenotype.